Welcome School & College Counselors

 - Roger Williams University is a private, liberal arts university located in beautiful Bristol, Rhode Island; a convenient distance from Providence, Newport, and Boston.
 Named after the founder of Rhode Island and 17th century revolutionary, we are a university devoted to making society a better, more socially just place.

 - We are seeking students that not only want to dive into their classroom learning, but also want to enhance our close-knit and dynamic community.
 Here at RWU, we value and understand the importance of community, acceptance, and diversity so that we can continue to build the university the world needs now.
 With that in mind, we encourage you to think about students who are involved in their communities, are dedicated to service learning, and are hands on learners, ready to make an impact.

-- Our Bristol campus is home to nine schools offering over 45 majors and 70+ minors, providing students with diverse and unique program offerings.
+- Our Bristol campus is home to six academic schools offering 50 majors and 70+ minors, providing students with diverse and unique program offerings.
 With an average class size of 19, students are able to personalize their college experience, and establish relationships with professors, mentors and their peers.

 Early Action: November 15

 HONORS Program Preferred Deadline: November 15

 Portfolio & Audition

 Students applying to Architecture are required to submit portfolios for consideration for direct-entry.